secretstartups/handbook/leadership/emotional-intelligence/psychological-safety-short-course/index.html.md

 - Be open to feedback

 Always be open to both good and constructive feedback.
 Receiving constructive feedback should not be psychologically unsafe.
-Leaders ensure you understand how to give feedback effectively but also how a team member likes to receive constructive feedback.
+Leaders, ensure you understand how to give feedback effectively but also how a team member likes to receive constructive feedback.

 - Encourage creative collaboration and collaborative learning